kybr/mat201a/README.md

-# mat201a
+# MAT 201A: Media Signal Processing

-Media Signal Processing
+This course presents and interdisciplinary approach to media (mostly audiovisual) signal processing.